IBS Constipation Diet

 Caffeine

-Coffee, tea, soda, and energy drinks are dehydrating due to their caffeine content.
+Coffee, tea, soda, and energy drinks are dehydrating because of their caffeine content.
 Limit intake to 1-2 caffeinated beverages per day as part of an IBS Constipation Diet.

 Alcohol